appcircleio/appcircle-docusaurus/docs/account/sso/single-sign-on.md

 If you wish to log in to the Appcircle dashboard directly using the integrated SSO you set up for your company, you may use an auto-redirect URL.

-For example, if you configured an SSO and your `alias` is `spacetechsso`, you may use the URL below to log in straight to the SSO:
+For example, if you configured an SSO and your SSO `alias` in the Appcircle configuration is `spacetechsso`, you may use the URL below to log in straight to the SSO:

 ```URL
 https://my.appcircle.io/sso/spacetechsso